vsislab/Matterport3D-Layout/README.md

 # Dataset Download

-Our dataset is based on [Matterport3D dataset](https://niessner.github.io/Matterport/).  you should fill and sign the Terms of Use agreement form and send it to matterport3d@googlegroups.com to request access to Matterport3D dataset.
-If the
+You should first request access to [Matterport3D dataset](https://niessner.github.io/Matterport/) as our dataset is based on Matterport3D.
+Please fill and sign the Terms of Use agreement form and send it to matterport3d@googlegroups.com to request access to Matterport3D dataset.
+If your request is approved, please send us their reply email to get access to our dataset.

 # Submit Your Result

 The testing set contains only (1) Color image and (6) Intrinsic matrix of the camera.
 Please submit your layout estimation result of the testing set to email <info@vsislab.com> or <chluzhre@gmail.com> for performance evaluation.
 Please note to keep your information correct.

 ### What to submit
 A matlab structure containing the following fields: